 What a magnificent, or rather, masterful work!
 It is an achievement of our time which our descendants will not fail to credit him with.On 10 August 1842, Schumacher wrote to Gauss saying that Clausen had proved the nonexistence of orthogonal Latin squares of order 6 by dividing such Latin squares into 17 families.
 Sadly details of Clausen's proof have never been found although the remarkable combinatorial abilities he displayed leads one to believe that he did have a proof.
 He was also engaged in an argument with Jacobi.
 John McCleary writes :-

-As soon as Clausen had arrived back in Altona at the beginning of 1840, Schumacher had tried to arrange a position for him at the Observatory in Tartu, at that time part of the Russian Empire and known as Derpt (similar to the earlier German name of Dorpat).
+One of the prettiest results in the global theory of curves is a theorem of Jacobi (1842): The spherical image of the normal directions along a closed differentiable curve in space divides the unit sphere into regions of equal area.
+The statement of this theorem is an afterthought to a paper in which Jacobi responds to the published correction by Thomas Clausen (1842) of an earlier paper by Jacobi (1836).As soon as Clausen had arrived back in Altona at the beginning of 1840, Schumacher had tried to arrange a position for him at the Observatory in Tartu, at that time part of the Russian Empire and known as Derpt (similar to the earlier German name of Dorpat).
 Johann Heinrich Mädler, the director of the Observatory, would have preferred to employ Johann Gottfried Galle who, unlike Clausen, had an exceptional reputation as an observer.
 Galle did not want to go to Tartu and there followed a lengthy correspondence between Mädler, Schumacher and Gauss as to Clausen's suitability.
 In February 1842 he was appointed to the observatory in Tartu as Professor of Astronomy and began work there in the October of that year :-

 ...
 Schumacher and Bessel worried about how Clausen and Mädler would get along.
 But they worried in vain since these men made friends very quickly.Two years later Clausen received an honorary doctorate from the University of Königsberg.
 He had been put forward for this honour by Bessel, who thought very highly of Clausen's extraordinary talents.
 If Clausen had struggled to get positions earlier, this was no longer the case for he received an offer to go to the Observatory in Pulkowa, the leading Russian observatory.
 Despite being a tempting offer, he decided to stay in Tartu.
 In 1866 he was appointed to replace Mädler as director of the Tartu Observatory, a post he held until he retired in 1872.
 Clausen never married and, after moving to Tartu, appears to have had no further contacts with his family back in Denmark.

 He received many honours during the years he spent in Tartu, in addition to the honorary doctorate just mentioned.
 He was elected to the Royal Astronomical Society of London in 1848, the Göttingen Academy of Sciences (at that time called Königliche Gesellschaft der Wissenschaften zu Göttingen) in 1854, and the St Petersburg Academy of Sciences in 1856.
 He received two prizes from the Göttingen Academy of Sciences for his outstanding work.